alison-love/16-17-Millennial_Murder_Mystery/README.md

 ## Data Description

-The dataset used in this application contains consumer statistics collected over recent years.
+The dataset used in this application contains consumer statistics collected by the Bureau of Labor Statistics over the years 2019-2022.
 Each record in the dataset consists of the following fields:

 - `id`: Unique identifier for the record.
 - `year`: The year the data was collected.